-- PLA: PLA refers to Polyactic acid.
+- PLA: PLA refers to Polylactic acid.
 It is made from renewable resources, such as sugar cane and corn starch.
-Polyactic acid is a recyclable thermoplastic polymer.
+Polylactic acid is a recyclable thermoplastic polymer.
 It is used in a wide range of applications due to the several beneficial properties that it offers.
 PLA is considered to be a better choice over several petroleum-based plastics.

 - Recyclable: An eco-friendly label can be passed through the recycling process safely.
 Label adhesives that are most sensitive can go through the recycling process, only if the label has an adhesive, which is compatible with recycling.
 A recycling compatible adhesive is a special type of adhesive, which is available for paper-to-paper applications.